RandomsCTF/write-ups/Hack.lu CTF 2015/GuessTheNumber [Coding 150]/README.md

 Credit: [@emedvedev](https://github.com/emedvedev)

-Communicating with the service gives a guess-the-number game, which uses a PRNG to generate numbers and also gives you the right number on a failed try:
+Communicating with the service opens a guess-the-number game, which uses a PRNG to generate numbers and exposes the right number on a failed try:

 ```
 > Welcome to the awesome guess-my-number game!